 The basics of seasonal migration

 Billions of birds travel thousands of miles each spring and fall along different flyways—in other words, routes.
-Birds don’t necessarily migrate because of temperature.
+Birds don’t necessarily migrate because of temperature changes.
 However, when it gets cold, a lot of their food sources may disappear.
 Insects die or hibernate, and trees stop producing leaves and berries, so migration is essentially a global search for food.

 Central Park is a popular stopover for birds thanks to its diverse habitats.
 The Park’s trees and shrubs provide safe places to nest and offer food in the form of seeds and berries.
 Birds can also take advantage of the Park’s vast insect life.
 The Park’s water bodies, many of them adjacent to the woodlands, are welcome homes for aquatic birds.